-When it comes to purchasing behaviour, packaging is just as important as the product itself, as it is the first point of contact between the consumer and your product in store.
-So it’s worth putting some effort into the design of your packaging.
+When it comes to purchasing behaviour, packaging is just as important as the product itself.
+Packaging is the first point of contact between the consumer and your product in store, so it’s worth putting some time & effort into the design.

-However creating and designing packaging for your food product can be a challenging process, especially if you are running a small company with little experience in the matter.
-That’s why we’ve put together this step-by-step guide on how to go about designing your packaging (or getting it designed!), from start to finish.
+However, creating and designing packaging for your food product can be a challenging process, especially if you are running a small company with little experience in the matter.
+At Esmark Finch, we want to help so that’s why we’ve put together this step-by-step guide to help you understand the process of designing your packaging.

 1. Select materials and type of packaging

 There are many materials and types of packaging you can use; you are spoiled for choice.
 You will need to decide early in the process if you are going to use a box, tray and sleeve, tub, jar, pouch and so on, and how it is going to be sealed.
-The primary function of packaging is to protect your product, so some factors to take into consideration are the nature of your product, its shape, size, weight and of course your budget.
+The primary function of packaging is to protect your product, so some factors to take into consideration are the nature of your product, its shape, size, weight, how it will be stored and of course your budget.

 2. Get familiar with industry regulations